 Gluten-free brownie cookies have the taste and texture of the world’s best chocolate brownies, complete with crinkly shiny tops and ultra fudgy centers.
 This extra easy recipe uses simple ingredients for flawless results and includes dairy-free modifications!

-Easy recipe for gluten-free Brownie Cookies
+Easy Recipe for Gluten-Free Brownie Cookies

 When creating this recipe I wanted to stay away from fussy ingredients, such as bittersweet chocolate, but found using straight cocoa powder yielded dry, lackluster results.
-Therefore, I turned to a technique used in these incredible almond flour brownies.
+Therefore, I turned to a technique used in these incredible easy homemade almond flour brownies.

 Melting semi-sweet chocolate chips with butter gave a rich, chocolatey flavor and also added fudgy moisture.
 Adding a bit of unsweetened cocoa gave these gluten-free chocolate brownie cookies a rich, deeper flavor.